JaneliaSciComp/JaneliaDataStandards/Definitions.md

 A collection of groups and arrays, connected in a tree-like structure.

 ### "image"
-an array whose samples are interpreted as measurements over a physical space, with a particular sampling rate, or "resolution".
+an array whose samples are interpreted as measurements over a physical coordinate system, with a particular sampling rate (i.e.
+"resolution").

 ### "interpolation"
 A process that, given an image, produces new samples at points in the domain not on the discrete image grid.